 • Cherry Festival

-– In the first weekend of January (this year, the 8th-10th, 2016) is the big event of the year here, the Cherry Festival when people from all over the region come here to celebrate in a sort of Patagonia-family reunion.
-The party, now in its XXVII edition, features big name Argentine folk music acts, activities for kids and lots of cherries.
+– In January (this year, 2019, the 9th-13th) is the big event of the year here, the Cherry Festival when people from all over the region come here to celebrate in a sort of Patagonia-family reunion.
+The party, now in its 30th edition, features big name Argentine folk music acts, activities for kids and lots of cherries.

 • Los Antigous Birthday Celebration